Hoatzin: Feeding and habits

-One of this species' many peculiarities is that it has a digestive system unique amongst birds.
-Hoatzins host special bacteria in the front part of the gut that break down and fermentation the vegetable material they consume, much as cattle and other ruminants do.
-Unlike ruminants, however, which possess the rumen (a specialized stomach for bacterial fermentation), the hoatzin has an unusually large crop, folded in two chambers, and a large, multi-chambered lower esophagus.
+One of this species' many peculiarities is its unique digestive system, which contains specialized bacteria in the front part of the gut that break-down and ferment the foliar material they consume (much like cattle and other ruminants do).
+This process is more efficient than what has been measured in many other species of birds, with up to 70% of the plant fiber being digested.
+Unlike ruminants, however, which possess a rumen (a specialized, chambered stomach for bacterial fermentation), the hoatzin has an unusually large crop that is folded into two chambers, with a large, multi-chambered lower esophagus.

+Serrations on the beak help cut leaves into smaller pieces before they are swallowed.
+Because they lack the teeth of mammals, hoatzins do not chew the cud; instead, a combination of muscular pressure and abrasion by a "cornified" lining of the crop is used as an equivalent to remastication, allowing fermentation and trituration to occur at the same site.
+The fermented foliage produces methane which the bird expels through burping.
 Its stomach chamber and gizzard are much smaller than in other birds.
-Its crop is so large as to displace the flight muscles and keel of the sternum, much to the detriment of their flight capacity.
+Its crop is so large as to displace the flight muscles and keel of the sternum, much to the detriment of its flight capacity.
+The crop is supported by a thickened skin callus on the tip of the sternum, which helps the bird support the crop on a branch during rest and while digesting its food.
 A hoatzin's meal takes up to 45 hours to pass through its body.
+With a body weight as low as 700 g, the adult hoatzin is the smallest known animal with foregut fermentation (the lower limit for mammals is about 3 kg).

-Because of aromatic compounds in the leaves they consume and the bacterial fermentation, the bird has a disagreeable, manure-like odor and is only hunted by humans for food in times of dire need, local people also call it the "stinkbird" because of it.
+Because of aromatic compounds in the leaves they consume, and the bacterial fermentation required to digest them, the birds have a disagreeable, manure-like odor and are only hunted by humans for food in times of dire need; local people also call it the "stinkbird" because of it.
+Much of the hoatzin's diet, including various types of Monstera, Philodendron and other aroids, contains a high concentration of calcium oxalate crystals, which, even in small amounts, can be greatly uncomfortable (and even dangerous) for humans to consume.

 Breeding

-Hoatzins are seasonal breeders, breeding during the rainy season, the exact timing of which varies across its range.
+Hoatzins are seasonal breeders, breeding during the rainy season, the exact timing of which varies across their range.
 Hoatzins are gregarious and nest in small colonies, laying two or three eggs in a stick nest in a tree hanging over water in seasonally flooded forests.
 The chicks are fed on regurgitated fermented food.